 Selling a car without a title

 When you take out a car loan, the bank owns the vehicle and the title until you’ve paid it off completely.
-If your bank owns your title, check with them to determine the process for transferring the title to the buyer.
+If your bank owns your title, check with them to determine the process of transferring the title to the buyer.

 Filing for a lost title